 Explained: Japanese Curry Takes Center Stage in the TenGoku x Gaijin Bento & Co.
 Box

 For two weeks only, Chef Paul is teaming up with TenGoku’s Chef Danny Rodriguez to serve up a Japanese Chicken Curry bento.
-The box highlights the duo’s shared love of Japanese flavors, featuring chicken curry with Four-Star mushrooms served over rice and topped with furikake; curry-pickled daikon with marinated tomatoes and pea shoots; and kombu-marinated vegetables.
+The box featuress the duo’s shared love of Japanese flavors, featuring chicken curry with Four-Star mushrooms served over rice and topped with furikake; curry-pickled daikon with marinated tomatoes and pea shoots; and kombu-marinated vegetables.
 On the side, TenGoku adds shrimp shumai dumplings, ajitama and veggie miso soup.

 Explained: Japanese Curry Takes Center Stage in the TenGoku x Gaijin Bento & Co.
 Box

 For two weeks only, Chef Paul is teaming up with TenGoku’s Chef Danny Rodriguez to serve up a Japanese Chicken Curry bento.
-The box highlights the duo’s shared love of Japanese flavors, featuring chicken curry with Four-Star mushrooms served over rice and topped with furikake; curry-pickled daikon with marinated tomatoes and pea shoots; and kombu-marinated vegetables.
+The box featuress the duo’s shared love of Japanese flavors, featuring chicken curry with Four-Star mushrooms served over rice and topped with furikake; curry-pickled daikon with marinated tomatoes and pea shoots; and kombu-marinated vegetables.
 On the side, TenGoku adds shrimp shumai dumplings, ajitama and veggie miso soup.

 Explore This Topic